-Travel by train between Paris, France and Berlin, Germany is: Partially open.
+Travel between Paris, France and Berlin, Germany by train is: Unrestricted.

-The above information was last checked on 1/19/22.
-Remember to check the latest COVID-19 travel safety regulations for your train between Paris and Berlin closer to your date of departure here
+The information above was last checked on 11/6/22.
+Remember to review the latest COVID-19 travel safety regulations for your train from Paris to Berlin as this information can change.

-Return travel from Germany to France is: Partially open.
+Return travel from Germany to France is: Unrestricted.

-Entry into France is allowed for: Entry is partially open for citizens and permanent residents of Germany
+Entry into France is allowed for: Entry is unrestricted for citizens and permanent residents of Germany